csula-students/beautiful-data-project-dream/syllabus.md

   * HTML & CSS
   * Some UI/UX recommendations

+## Grading Policy

+The purpose of this grading policy is to fairly evaluate student's performance.
+Please review them carefully.

-## Grading Allocation
+### Grading Allocation

-* Homework - 40%
+* Homework - 40 points
-* Quizzes - 40%
+* Quizzes - 40 points
-* Project - 20%
+* Project - 20 points
-  > Successful completion of the course project is a need for passing this course.
-* Attendance & demeanor - 5%
+* Attendance & demeanor - 5 points (more below)
-  > We expect you to show civility and concerns for your classmates.
-We expect for you to approach the class with a positive attitude and professional demeanor.
-This includes remaining alert (and awake!) in class, respecting and never interrupting others, limiting private conversations, and keeping phones off.
-Because the class is a fast-pace and demanding class, there will be opportunities an overwhelmed feeling.
-The best way to address these challenges is to discuss the course on gitter and with the instructors.

 ### Grading Scale

+The final grade will be adjusted to a 100 point scale as followed.

 * A: 94% to 105%
 * A-: 90% to 93%